maliahavlicek/what2do2day/README.md

 I have never taken a course in color theory and have been told my choices of red are more orange than red so picking colors is a bit of a touchy area for me and I'd much rather have a professional UX designer help me out.
 Feel free to read about this [project's color journey](documentation/color_choices.md) if you want to hear more about my struggle.
 In short, my final color choices are:
 ![Final Pallet](documentation/images/colors/final_colors.png)

+The Green color is the dominate color on the site used to highlight cards, icons and buttons.
+The dark gray is used on accordions and as a text color,e the lighter gray is used to help delineate event dates.
+The red is an accent color for error messaging on forms.
+White is the background filler color but when the grays are used it becomes an icon or text color.

 #### Typography
 The target age group for this site is those that are young, bored at home whose parents desperately wish their kids would be outside interacting face to face with friends preferably doing something active.